Blockchain-based Document Distribution

-NIRA is developing art of the art technologies to help our customers to address their information management and sharing challenges.
+NIRA is developing state of the art technologies to help our customers to address their information management and sharing challenges.

 Supply Chain Information Discovery based on Electronic Product Code Information Services (EPCIS)